sylhare/sylhare.github.io/_posts/2021-02-12-React-venture.md

 ## Vocabulary

-Here is to layout some of the vocabulary around components that are peculiar to [javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript) or React.
+Here is to layout some vocabulary around components that are peculiar to [javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript) or React.
 So let's just add some simple definition on those:

   - **props**: Props are like the parameters you pass down a function, or component.
 It stands for property.
-  In React they must be [read only](https://reactjs.org/docs/components-and-props.html#props-are-read-only), you don't modify the props directly.
+  In React, they must be [read only](https://reactjs.org/docs/components-and-props.html#props-are-read-only), you don't modify the props directly.
   - **state**: Talking about stateful and stateless, state represents the current value(s) of a component.
 The state is like a _"private member"_ and can't be updated [directly](https://reactjs.org/docs/state-and-lifecycle.html#using-state-correctly).
   You need to use something like `setState()` so each time you update the state, it will render your component with its new value.
   - **lifecycle**: This is handling of the React component that will go through different stage from before it appears in the DOM, to being updated until after it gets removed.